awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-pinpoint-campaign-inappmessagebodyconfig.md

 # AWS::Pinpoint::Campaign InAppMessageBodyConfig<a name="aws-properties-pinpoint-campaign-inappmessagebodyconfig"></a>

-Configuration information related to the main body text of the in\-app message\.
+Specifies the configuration of main body text of the in\-app message\.

 ## Syntax<a name="aws-properties-pinpoint-campaign-inappmessagebodyconfig-syntax"></a>